wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 I am only asking you to question wisely.
 Instead of searching for the proof of truth, which you do not know, go through the proofs you have of what you believe to know.
 You will find you know nothing for sure — you trust on hearsay.
-To know the truth, you must pass through your own experiënce.
+To know the truth, you must pass through your own experience.

 **Q:**&ensp;I am mortally afraid of *samadhi*s and other trances, whatever their cause.
 A drink, a smoke, a fever, a drug, breathing, singing, shaking, dancing, whirling, praying, sex, fasting, <span data-tippy-content="Incantation, hymn, an instrument of thought, ideal sounds visualised as letters and vocalised as syllables.
-A <em>mantra</em> is a group of words whose constant repetition produces specific results.">mantra</span>s or some vertiginous abstraction can dislodge me from my waking state and give me some experiënce, extraordinary because unfamiliar.
+A <em>mantra</em> is a group of words whose constant repetition produces specific results.">mantra</span>s or some vertiginous abstraction can dislodge me from my waking state and give me some experience, extraordinary because unfamiliar.
 But when the cause ceases, the effect dissolves and only a memory remains, haunting but fading.
 Let us give up all means and their results, for the results are bound by the means; let us put the question anew; can truth be found?